Coalfire-CF/driftctlGov/README.md

 This repository is forked from upstream driftctl project with some minor changes to allow it to work correctly for GovCloud

 ## Installation
 Official docs direct you to only download the binary from releases.
+We're using the Makefile to build the binary.

 - Install "go" on your computer.
   - Use whichever method is appropriate for your OS.
 I use WSL2 => Ubuntu on Windows, so I installed from apt.